Learning and scoring Gaussian latent variable causal models with unknown additive interventions

 The SCM \eqref{eq:SCM_env} is similar in spirit to previous modeling frameworks in the literature.
 The authors \cite{jointly} consider jointly observational and interventional Gaussian data where the interventions are limited to do-interventions and there are no latent variables.
 In the context of \eqref{eq:SCM_env}, this means that $\delta^{e} \equiv 0$ and $\Gamma^\star \equiv 0$.
 As such, the framework considered in this paper is a substantial generalization of \cite{jointly}.
-Further, the backShift \citep{backshift} procedure considers the linear SCM \eqref{eq:SCM_env} with the some modifications: i) there are no do-interventions, ii) there are no perturbations to the latent variables, i.e. $H^e \stackrel{\text{dist}}{=} H$ for all $e \in \mathcal{E}$, and iii) $B^\star$ may be a cyclic directed graph. {In addition, the backShift algorithm relies on exploiting invariances of differences of estimated covariance matrices across environments.
-Our \dirlik procedure is more in the "culture of likelihood modeling and inference" and has the advantage that it can cope well with having only a few observations per group or environment.
-This likelihood perspective also fits much more into the context of inference for mixed models as briefly discussed in Section~\ref{sec:mixed}.
+Further, the backShift \citep{backshift} procedure considers the linear SCM \eqref{eq:SCM_env} with some modifications: i) there are no perturbations to the latent variables, i.e. $H^e \stackrel{\text{dist}}{=} H$ for all $e \in \mathcal{E}$, and ii) $B^\star$ may be a cyclic directed graph. {In addition, the backShift algorithm relies on exploiting invariances of differences of estimated covariance matrices across environments.
+Our \methName{} procedure is more in the "culture of likelihood modeling and inference" and has the advantage that it can cope well with having only a few observations per environment.
+This likelihood perspective also fits much more into the context of inference for mixed models as briefly discussed next.